apigee/api-platform-samples/learn-edge/proxy-5/README.md

         </ResponseCache>
     ```

-    Note two things of interest: First, the KeyFragment is a string that's concatenated onto the cache key.
-It allows you to keep caches for different requests separated.
-Second, the "ref" part of the KeyFragment, `request.uri`, is a **flow variable**.
+    Note two things of interest: **First**, the KeyFragment is a string that's concatenated onto the cache key.
+It allows you to keep caches for different requests separated. **Second**, the "ref" part of the KeyFragment, `request.uri`, is a **flow variable**.
 Flow variables are **extremely** important in Edge development -- they allow you to access all kinds data within the context of proxy flows.
 The `request.uri` variable is a "built-in" variable that's populated automatically on each request.
 It's basically the entire request URI including query parameters.
 Anyway, that string value will become part of the cache key.

 * In the `apiproxy/proxies/default.xml` file, we **attach the policy** to the ProxyEndpoint's Preflow.
 VerifyAPIKey is still there.
 We don't have to touch it.